 Local school children explore our Pathology Museum

 The Pathology Museum is an ideal space to learn about human diseases and to help students studying for their A Level biology exams.
-For the last two years St George’s has invited local schools to bring their students along for a day of workshops exploring topics relating to the A Level Biology curriculum.
-These workshops have been made possible through a generous alumni donation in the memory of Professor Noel Gowing.
+With the support of a generous alumni donation in the memory of Professor Noel Gowing, the Museum has invited local schools for a day of workshops exploring topics relating to the A Level Biology curriculum.

 With organs on display exhibiting diseases from lung cancer to tuberculosis, the university’s museum collection has helped teach students about pathology and the different illnesses affecting humans for over 200 years.
 For instance, the museum offers students the opportunity to examine a lung damaged by smoking, see what a cirrhotic liver damaged by alcohol consumption looks like, and offers the chance to see ‘Blossom’ the cow, made famous by Edward Jenner in his development of the vaccine for Smallpox.